 There are two parts to good planning — clear definition of what is to be developed and an understanding of available resources.
 If you get either of these wrong, both product and engineering teams suffer.
 To make matters worse, the rest of the organization loses confidence that key launch dates or deliverables will be met.

-Note: Turning on capacity planning also enables a start, end, and due-date that will be visible in all features.
+Note: Turning on capacity planning also enables a Start date, End date, and Due date that will be visible in all features.
 You can visually manage feature due-dates and dependencies on the Releases > Gantt page.

 Click any of the following links to skip ahead in this article: